Skip to main content

 Goombay Smash (Goombay Smash)

-A potent cocktail with a blend of rums, pineapple juice, coconut rum, and apricot brandy.
-It's a fruity and flavorful drink with a kick.
+A strong cocktail blending several rums with pineapple juice, coconut rum, and apricot brandy.
+Fruity up front, with a real kick behind it.

 cocktailvaries